aodn/utilities/pipeline/talend_test/README.md

 -i test_configs_9nechob/hosts --extra-vars "test_config=test_configs_9nechob create_expect=true"
 ```

-### AWS Stacks

-The integration tests do not currently support pipelines deployed to AWS stacks.

 ## Types of test

 Note that there are several type of test: `pipeline_version_1`, `pipeline_version_2` and `harvester`.